 By Ruth King, Maverick Senior Associate, Open Science

 Maverick Senior Associate, Ruth King, is a publishing professional with deep experience of open science, change management and process development.
-She has worked in open access publishing since its conception and brings experience from a breadth of business types, from a start-up company using a new business model to global corporate environments. email@example.com
+She has worked in open access publishing since its inception and brings experience from a breadth of business types, from a start-up company using a new business model to global corporate environments. email@example.com